mattbierner/blog.mattbierner.com/_posts/2016-03-07-dubious-wikipedia.md

 While Wikipedia's markup is very human writable, it unfortunately does not produce easy to consume semantic information.
 For example, actually knowing what part of text is supposed to be marked `[dubious]` would be helpful.

 ## \{\{lopsided\}\}
-After hacking together the initial script, I realized that the same technique could be easily applies to similar inline tags.
+After hacking together the initial script, I realized that the same technique could be easily applied to similar inline tags.
 Some new favorite, if sadly underused, tags are [lopsided][] and its [friends][opinion]:

 > It comes from the neighboring mountains, and refreshes souls<sup>\[lopsided\]</sup> and bodies. ([Cali](https://en.wikipedia.org/wiki/Cali))